 Dinner at the manor is communal and lit by candlelight.
 After dinner, you can retire to the drawing room for a seat by the fire and an after-dinner drink.
 And the next morning, get ready for Big Eddie the giraffe to knock on your window for more food!
 It’s true—I saw him with his head in my mom’s window one morning.
 As you sit down for brekkie at 7 a.m., the giraffes are back to stick their heads inside the breakfast room, hoping for a treat.

 This place cannot be oversold; it is one of the most amazing experiences I have ever had in my life.
 The owners of the manor have attempted to keep the style and feel of the place from the 1930s, when the conservationists who started it lived there.
 So it certainly isn’t over-the-top luxurious, but the food is phenomenal and it has a certain colonial charm.
 We sat outside for lunch and had cheeky warthogs running around the area—think little Pumbas everywhere!

 I would recommend 2 nights at Giraffe Manor, as the Sheldrick Trust (where you can watch baby elephants being fed), Karen Blixen Museum, and some cool local shopping are also in the area.
 Plus, the manor sits on the same land as the Giraffe Centre, where you can learn more about these magnificent animals.

-I would love to send you to Kenya to experience Giraffe Manor for yourself, so give me a call or email!
+I would love to send you to Kenya to experience Giraffe Manor for yourself, so give me a call at (888) 367-0933 or send me an email!